 When a medical call center faces pressure to do more in the face of constraints, the best solution is often to outsource some or all of its activities.
-Although sizing up or working more hours may solve the challenges, there are some main reasons why it is best for healthcare facilities or network providers to consider outsourcing.
+Although sizing up or working more hours may solve the challenges, there are some main reasons why healthcare facilities or network providers should consider outsourcing.

 There are two common solutions when the space in the call center is filled beyond capacity.
 One option is to overflow to a secondary location.
 However, this means the center is decentralized, making staff management much harder.
 Having two sites is especially difficult for a medical call center as calls are escalated to Registered Nurses when it’s a health issue—separating the medical staff results in less effective treatment and consultation.

 The second option is to move the entire call center to a larger space.
 Moving to a new space involves meticulous planning and careful timing.
-To avoid call downtime, you will need duplicate equipment to accept calls in both locations temporarily.
+To avoid call downtime, you will need duplicate equipment to temporarily accept calls in both locations.
 And not to mention the overtime.
-If the call center is in the hospital complex, there is not much spare room for additional space.
-If you have grown quickly, finding space in a complex that takes years of planning to update the layout isn’t easy.
+If the call center is in the hospital complex, there is not much space for additional space.
+If you have grown quickly, finding space in a complex that takes years of planning to update the layout can be challenging.
 Instead, outsource some work to a professional healthcare call center as a no-hassle, fast, cost-effective solution.